 The Company may bear all agreed reasonable costs up front.
 This depends on the business case, the level of investment and value to the Company and the individual.

-A loan agreement may be obtained from the Company for the cost of reasonable tution and books; approval for this loan must first be obtained from both the employee’s Manager and Human Resources.
+A loan agreement may be obtained from the Company for the cost of reasonable tuition and books; approval for this loan must first be obtained from both the employee’s Manager and Human Resources.
 This approval process may also involve the Analyst and Associate Review Forum (ARF) where appropriate.
 Details of loan agreements can be obtained from Human Resources.

 Study Leave: